berktepebag/carnd-term3-project1-Path-Planning-Project/README.md

 ## Deciding best lane according to the costs

 A for loop handles the finding minimum lane cost.
-Then an if-else statement will handle the situation according to min-lane-cost and safety of the intended lane.
+Another for loop will handle the situation according to min-lane-cost and safety of the intended lane.
 If there is no car in 20 meters range the car will move to the lane.
 Else stays and starts calculating the costs again.

 <img width="800" alt="Counting other vehicles" src="/imgs/finding_the_best_lane.JPG">